Blog

 Exclusion Monitoring for Vendor Owners

-Persons that order or prescribe items or services while excluded are subject to Civil Monetary Penalties when the excluded person knows or should have known that a claim for the item or services may be made to a federal healthcare program, under Section 1128(a)(8) of the Social Security Act (SSA).
+Persons who order or prescribe items or services while excluded are subject to Civil Monetary Penalties when the excluded person knows or should have known that a claim for the item or services may be made to a federal healthcare program, under Section 1128(a)(8) of the Social Security Act (SSA).
 Furthermore, many times, excluded individuals will try and hide behind the veil of a healthcare company that they either manage or own.
 In this post, we’ll take a deeper look at how these individuals are evaluated by HHS OIG and the Centers for Medicare and Medicaid Services (CMS), and discuss the best practices necessary to maintain compliance when it comes to excluded vendor owners and managers.

-HHS Office of Inspector General (OIG) Special Advisory: The Effect of Exclusion from Participation in Federal Health Care Programs
+HHS-OIG Special Advisory: The Effect of Exclusion from Participation in Federal Health Care Programs

 It’s very important that healthcare professionals review this bulletin to fully understand the scope and importance of a comprehensive exclusion monitoring approach.
-The bulletin provides clarity on the parties involved and accountability for those who are noncompliant within federal guidelines.
+The bulletin provides clarity on the parties involved and accountability for those who are non-compliant within federal guidelines.

 According to the OIG, an excluded “person”, whether as an individual or entity, may not provide services that are payable by federal healthcare program dollars.
 The OIG Special Advisory also advises that this is true regardless of whether the person is an employee, a contractor, a volunteer, or has any other relationship with the *Provider/Employer (Page 12).